graphprotocol/contracts/packages/horizon/README.md

 You can use any network defined in `hardhat.config.ts` by replacing `hardhat` with the network name.

-Note that this will deploy a standalone version of Graph Horizon contracts, meaning the Subgraph Service will not be deployed.
-If you want to deploy both please refer to the [Subgraph Service README](../subgraph-service/README.md) for deploy instructions.
+Note that this will deploy a standalone version of Graph Horizon contracts, meaning the Subgraph Service or any other data service will not be deployed.
+If you want to deploy the Subgraph Service please refer to the [Subgraph Service README](../subgraph-service/README.md) for deploy instructions.